 Forget chili powder – the trick is using a mix of dried chiles, choosing from 3 or 4 types.
 Keep notes, and try different mixes to see what you really like.
 You can’t go wrong though.

 The chiles from the “mild” list bring great flavor but not much heat.
 A can of chipotles in adobo adds some heat (and super flavor) but for real heat include some of the hotter chiles in the mix.
-Just don’t go crazy unless you’re certain your audience wants it — or if you’re pulling a frat prank.
+Just don’t go crazy unless you’re certain your audience wants it.

 To find a variety of dried chiles you may need a specialty grocer, or fire up the intarwebs.
 Some mainstream grocery stores carry only one or two types — and you should check the expiration date.